Ibn Rushd-Goethe Mosque

-The Ibn Rushd-Goethe Mosque (Ibn-Rushd-Goethe-Moschee) is the only self-described liberal mosque in Germany.
-It was inaugurated in June 2017, and is named after medieval Andalusian-Arabic polymath Ibn Rushd and German writer and statesman Johann Wolfgang von Goethe.
-The mosque was founded by Seyran Ateş, a German lawyer and Muslim feminist of Kurdish descent.
-The mosque is characterised as liberal; it bans face-covering, it allows women and men to pray together, and it accepts LGBT worshippers.
+The Ibn Rushd-Goethe Mosque (Ibn-Rushd-Goethe-Moschee; مسجد ابن رشد - جوته) is a mosque in the Mitte district of Berlin, Germany.
+It is the only self-described liberal mosque in the country and the first in the world.
+Founded in June 2017 by Seyran Ateş, a German lawyer and Muslim feminist of Turkish and Kurdish descent, the mosque was named in honour of medieval Andalusian-Arabic polymath Ibn Rushd and German writer and statesman Johann Wolfgang von Goethe.
+The liberal mosque bans face-covering, allows women and men to pray together, and accepts LGBT worshippers.

-Background
+Overview

 The mosque is open to Sunni, Shia and other Muslims.
-Full-face veils as burqas or niqabs are not allowed.
+Full-face veils, such as burqas or niqabs, are not allowed.
 Men and women pray together in the mosque and women are not obligated to wear a headscarf.
-Furthermore, gay and lesbian Muslims are allowed to enter the mosque and can pray as well.
-It is the first mosque of its kind in Germany and one of the first in Europe as well as the entire world.
+Furthermore, gay and lesbian Muslims are allowed to enter the mosque and can worship.
+It is the first mosque of its kind in the world.